gewenyu99/ga4gh-search-docs/content/docs/getting-started/introduction.md

 #### Search API for data custodians
 Search API is a perfect solution for data custodians looking to make their biomedical data discoverable and searchable.
-- The API is minimalistic by design, which also means minimal resistance to adopt.
+- The API is minimalistic by design, which also means minimal resistance to adoption.
-- Does not prescribe a particular data model.
+- Search does not prescribe a particular data model.
 If it fits into rows and columns, you can publish it.
-- Search serves as a general-purpose framework for building federatable search-based applications across multiple implementations.
+- Search serves as a general-purpose framework for building federative search-based applications across multiple implementations.
 - Search is backend agnostic.
 It is possible to implement the API across a large variety of backend datastores.

 #### Search API for data consumers
 Search API is a perfect solution for data consumers looking to discover and search biomedical data in an interoperable way.
 - Search API is RESTful.
 Read our Open API 3 specification.
 - Search API is discoverable and browsable.
 [See supported table operations](https://github.com/ga4gh-discovery/ga4gh-search/blob/develop/SEARCHSPEC.md#discovery-and-browsing)
 - Search API is queryable and familiar.
-Search API's SQL dialect has a famililar interface insipired by current major open source database platforms.
+Search API's SQL dialect has a familiar interface inspired by current major open source database platforms.

 {divider}
 {{<code/float-window>}}